 This is a very light weight and versatile little stove that will burn either meths, fuel gels or solid fuel tabs.
 I always use it with a wide based titanium Evernew 900ml sauce pan with lid.
 I find the stove reasonably slow but I am extremely frugal with meths.
 This means I don’t have to carry too much weight of fuel.
 With the stove full of meths it will burn for about 25 minutes and heat at least 1 litre of water.
 This is dependent on the weather conditions and how cold the water is before you start.

-The Vargo Titanium Triad multifuel stove is my favourite meths stove and my choice for all long distance wild camping trips of the past few years.
+The Vargo Titanium Triad multifuel stove is my favourite meths stove and my choice for all long distance wild camping trips.
+It’s had a lot of use over the last few years and still shows no sign of wear or damage.
+I’ll be taking it on my next trip.